 Saint Pierre and Miquelon, French Protectorate in Canada

 Off the south coast of Newfoundland are the two small islands of Saint Pierre and Miquelon, which together form an autonomous French territorial area.
 Miquelon is the largest of the two islands, but is almost uninhabited.
-The 6,000 inhabitants of the territory live on the small island of Saint Pierre, which is only 8 kilometers on the longest.
+The 6,000 inhabitants of the territory live on the small island of Saint Pierre, which is only 8 kilometers on the longest side.
 The inhabitants speak French, have French passports and use the euro - despite the fact that their closest French neighbors in Brest live 3,800 km away.
-However, the affiliation has been challenged in past, and for centuries England and France have alternately thrown out the opposite and taken over the islands until they finally became French in 1816.
+However, the affiliation has been challenged in past, and for centuries England and France have alternately thrown out each other and taken over the islands until they finally became French in 1816.

 We sail into the port of Saint Pierre and walk around the streets of the small town.